carlhillit/YouTube/CleanupInactiveADAccounts/1-Core/readme.md

 There are other ways to create a timespan object, but I prefer the `New-TimeSpan` command because it is easiest to read and understand for those who are not familiar with using timespans in PowerShell.

-*Not shown in video*

-    This first step is not necessary, as the -TimeSpan parameter accepts a timespan object as input so it could be writen as Search-ADAccount -Timespan '45'.
+*This first step is not necessary, as the `-TimeSpan` parameter accepts a timespan object as input so it could be written as Search-ADAccount -Timespan '45'.*

-    Other ways to create a timespan object of 45 days would be:
+*Other ways to create a timespan object of 45 days would be: `[timespan]'45'` or `[timespan]45d`.*

-        [timespan]'45'
-        [timespan]45d

-    Warning: it is easy to mistake [timespan]'45' for [timespan]45.
-The latter is not correct, as the object returned is 45 ticks ( 0.009 miliseconds) and not 45 days.
-This would cause all accounts to be disabled, as all accounts will meet the criteria of 0.009 milliseconds.
+*WARNING: it is easy to mistake `[timespan]'45'` for `[timespan]45`.
+The latter is not correct, as the object returned is 45 ticks ( 0.009 milliseconds) and not 45 days.
+This would cause all accounts to be disabled, as all accounts will meet the criteria of 0.009 milliseconds.*

 ### Variables